Bedrock-OSS/regolith-filters/name_ninja/readme.md

 ## Example Project

 An example project for this filter is contained within the `tests` folder of this repository.
 It shows different possible ways to name your assets:
- - Directly inside of the language files is always allows
+ - Directly inside of the language files is always allowed
  - By submitting a "name" field into any BP description
  - By turning on 'auto_name', and allowing Regolith to generate the names fully from scratch